 Research shows that the severity of preeclampsia is associated with increased morbidity and mortality around the time of pregnancy.
 In addition, it is also linked to increased risks in the woman's future cardiovascular health.
-Once a woman has met the criteria for preeclampsia as described above, the additional diagnosis of increased severity is associated with new or additional onset of any of these signs and symptoms:
+Once a woman has met the criteria for preeclampsia as described above, the additional diagnosis of preeclampsia with severe features is associated with new or additional onset of any of these signs and symptoms: